Brian: These starlets have got to stop making deals with magical creatures because it always gets them in trouble!

 In Archie Comics there is an old man that fits this: he had with wish-granting powers, and Archie receives wishes that turn out to amuse the old man when they turn out wrong.
 Archie is so warped by anger over this that in a moment of evil, he wishes that REGGIE receive the remainder of his wishes.

 The moment of evil goes like this: "Are you kidding?
 I wouldn't wish this on my worst enemy!"
 (Archie's eyes glow with skulls for pupils and hellfire for irises as he gets an evil grin) "Or maybe...I would!"
 Which the old man provides.
 The first thing it leads up to?
 Reggie getting run up a tree by Moose.

-Mephisto, closest thing to Satan in Marvel Universe, may sometimes dwell into this.
-Recently he decided to play along popular Urban Legend that sometimes devil may visit a bar and, if bartender will provide him with a good service, he will grant him a wish.
-When bartender asked for immortality, Mephisto dragged him to Hell, extracted all his blood when grinding him like a fresh meat and used it as an ink to write letters.
+Mephisto, the closest thing to Satan in Marvel Universe, may sometimes wander into this.
+Recently he decided to play along with a popular Urban Legend that sometimes devil may visit a bar and, if bartender will provide him with good service, he will grant him a wish.
+When the bartender asked for immortality, Mephisto dragged him to Hell, extracted all his blood when grinding him like fresh meat, and used it as ink to write letters.
 Words are immortal.

 Japan in Axis Powers HetaliaDeconstruction fic Mistakes managed to Jackass Genie himself.
 He'd found out that his humans were doing unspeakable things to his brothers and confronted his Prime Minister.
 Nation-tans have to obey orders from their human leaders.
 Under normal circumstances, "forget about them, we have bigger problems" would have been dismissed as a colloquialism, but Japan really, really wanted to forget that he'd played a part in getting his own brother raped.
 So he did.
 China was not pleased.